-- Section 9.8.1, "Using Novell Remote Manager to Clear NCP Connections," on page 79 - Section 9.8.2, "Using NCPCON to Clear NCP Connections," on page 79
+- Section 9.8.1, "Using OES Remote Manager to Clear NCP Connections," on page 78 - Section 9.8.2, "Using NCPCON to Clear NCP Connections," on page 78

-9.8.1 Using Novell Remote Manager to Clear NCP Connections
+9.8.1 Using OES Remote Manager to Clear NCP Connections

-- In Novell Remote Manager, click Manage NCP Services > Manage Connections to open the Connections Manager page. - 2 Scroll down to view the connections in the Connection Listing report. - 3 (Optional) Sort the list by clicking the Sort icon in the column heading of interest. - 4 Review the connections to determine which ones you want to clear. - 5 (Optional) Click the Name link for a specific connection to view more details about it.
+- 1 In OES Remote Manager, click Manage NCP Services > Manage Connections to open the Connections Manager page. - 2 Scroll down to view the connections in the Connection Listing report. - 4 Review the connections to determine which ones you want to clear. - 5 (Optional) Click the Name link for a specific connection to view more details about it.
 From this page, you can click the Clear Connection link, or click Back to Connections to return to the Connection Manager page. - 6 Select the check box next to each specific connection that you want to clear. - 7 Click Clear ALL Marked Connections.